katsuhisamaruyama/jxplatform2/README.md

 * Slice - Stores information about a program slice
 * SliceCriterion - Represents a slicing criterion

 A slice is constructed based on flow-sensitive dependency analysis.
-It traverses PDG nodes that reach a node given as a slice criterion.
+It traverses only the PDG nodes that reach a node given as a slice criterion.

 ## Requirement